ihororlovskyi/ihororlovskyi-jekyll/README.md

 ### To Do

-* add BEM for links at Footer
+* add BEM to Footer
-* add icomoon, remove font-awesome
 * add multilanguage content
 * clean scss, remove bourbon family